swup/docs/src/docs/getting-started/how-it-works.md

 # How it works

-Instead of letting the browser load the next page, swup will intercept link clicks, load the new page in the background and manage the transition between the old and new content.
+Instead of letting the browser load the next page, swup will intercept link clicks, load the new page in the background and smoothly transition between the old and new content.

+Read on to learn about key concepts of swup.

-## Auto-detected CSS transitions
+## Containers

+Swup will not replace the whole body on each page load.
+Instead, it will only replace the actual [content containers](/options/#containers) on your page.
+One container is required, but there can be as many as necessary.

+## Automatic transition timing {#timing}

 Swup is built around CSS transitions.
 It will wait for any [transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) and [animations](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) to finish before replacing page content.
-Transitions are recognized by a special type of class added to content containers: `transition-[name]`, where `[name]` is an arbitrary name you can assign to allow styling different types of transitions.
+To identify transitions to wait for, swup will look for a special type of class added to content containers: `transition-[name]`, where `name` is an arbitrary name you can assign to allow styling different types of transitions.
+This [animation selector](/options/#animation-selector) can be configured.

 It is recommended to only add this class to a **single** element per page.
 All other elements can be transitioned independently to allow easier debugging of transitions.

-## Transition classes
+### Transition classes {#classes}

 Swup applies classes to the `html` tag to control the page transition process: